Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 \paragraph{Longformer} Surpassing the Sparse Transformer's computational gains, the Longformer \cite{longformer} achieves a linear asymptotic cost and is specialized for long document NLP.
-Its self-attention mechanism can be directly incorporated within other Transformer models and operates by employing a \textit{dilated sliding attention window}, which is a modification of the classical sliding window approach \cite{saeed, odysseas}.
-In the typical case, each token's window is comprised of $w$ tokens surrounding it: $\frac{w}{2}$ tokens to its left and right, respectively.
-The underlying intuition is that the semantic context of a token can be mostly derived from its neighbouring tokens, while the computational complexity of this operation is $O(n \times w)$.
-The Longformer uses $l$ layers of self-attention in order to access tokens faraway from the original one.
+Its self-attention mechanism can be directly incorporated within other Transformer models and operates by employing a \textit{dilated sliding attention window}, which is a modification of the classical sliding window approach for \textit{local attention} \cite{saeed, odysseas}.
+In the typical case, each token's window consists of $w$ tokens surrounding it: $\frac{w}{2}$ tokens to its left and right, respectively.
+The underlying intuition is that the semantic context of a token can be mostly derived from its neighboring tokens, while the computational complexity of this operation is $\mathcal{O}(n \times w)$.
+In a sense, the end effect resembles the local receptive fields of neurons in convolutional layers.
+Similarly to CNNs, stacking $l$ Longformer layers gradually increases this receptive field, so that representations of tokens faraway from the query can be attended within the later layers.

 The \textit{dilated sliding window} approach modifies the sliding window with a predetermined dilation factor $d$ added at each step, which determines the spacing between adjacent window positions and allows data analysis at multiple scales simultaneously.
-Thanks to the introduced ``gaps" in the attention pattern, a larger range of tokens within the self-attention matrix can be covered without increasing calculations and computation time.
-Thus the receptive field of the window is of length $l \times d \times w$, while memory and processing costs remain steady.
+Thanks to the introduced "gaps" in the attention pattern, a larger range of tokens within the self-attention matrix can be covered without increasing calculations and computation time.
+Thus the effective receptive field of the window is of length $l \times d \times w$, while memory and processing costs remain steady.

 Since windowed and dilated attentions may not be enough to extract a suitable sequence representation, certain additional, pre-selected locations of the full self-attention matrix are also allowed to be considered as global context.
-These global tokens attend to the entire sequence as normal, but their number is kept constant and relatively small so as to limit complexity to $O(n)$.
+These global tokens attend to/are attended by the entire sequence as normal, but their number is kept constant and relatively small to limit complexity to $\mathcal{O}(n)$.
+The [CLS] token is a good candidate for being selected as a global one, since its generated representations should convey information about the entire sequence.
+Overall, as a result of Longformer's innovations, it has been successfully evaluated with inputs of length up to 4096 tokens (compared to BERT's maximum of 512 tokens).
 A comparison between full, sliding, dilated sliding and global-dilated sliding window self-attention patterns is depicted in Figure \ref{fig::longformer}.